jjackson19862017/WeddingBookingSystem/README.md

 I have made the table more compact but still kept the original data viewable, I have also changed the order by the nearest wedding event at the top of the table.

+### 19th - Added Cards to Index, Updated Wedding Section

+I have added cards to the index (dashboard) so that at a glance users can see where we are upto.

+I have changed some of the View All Wedding Table Headers and taken off the option to say yes or no, it will be yes automatically.

+I have also added a quick add wedding form into the index and removed the option from the navigation bar.